-The CDA is completed by an independently licensed clinician or a master's level clinician under supervisory protocol.
+- The CDA is completed by an independently licensed clinician or a master's level clinician under supervisory protocol.
 The CDA includes a current mental status examination, as well as a description of the Member's readiness and motivation to engage in treatment, participate in the development of the treatment plan and adhere to the treatment plan.
 The CDA includes a biopsychosocial history that provides information on previous medical and behavioral health conditions, interventions, outcomes, and lists current and previous providers.
 The mental status exam includes an evaluation of suicidal or homicidal risk.
 A substance use screening should occur for Members over the age of 10 years, noting any substance use and treatment interventions.
 When a substance use concern is identified during the assessment process, the provider must include the six ASAM dimensions in their CDA.
-The ASAM criteria multidimensional assessment process and level of care placement decision making.
+The ASAM assessment and placement determination must be completed by an individual trained in the ASAM criteria multidimensional assessment process and level of care placement decision making.
 Other areas to be covered in the CDA are developmental history, education, legal issues, social support and cultural and spiritual considerations.
-The assessment will lead to a DSM diagnosis (or ICD equivalent) with recommendations for level of care, intensity and expected duration of treatment services.

-• In the event the agency makes a determination that it cannot serve the Member, the agency must make appropriate referrals to other agencies to meet the Member's identified needs
+The assessment will lead to a DSM diagnosis (or ICD equivalent) with recommendations for level of care, intensity and expected duration of treatment services. - o In the event the agency makes a determination that it cannot serve the Member, the agency must make appropriate referrals to other agencies to meet the Member's identified needs.